emacsway/emacsway.github.io/_sources/en/storm-orm.txt

 It makes it easy to replace the mapper, even if you change the relational database to non-relational.

 Imagine that you have created two new objects, one of which refers to another with foreign key.
-Can you create a link between them before at least one of them is stored in the database and received the primary key?
+Could you create a link between them before at least one of them had been stored in the database and had been received the primary key?
-Will the value of the foreign key of the associated object be updated when the first object is saved and the primary key is received?
+Would the value of the foreign key of the associated object be updated when the first object saved and the primary key is received?

 A good ORM prevents the deadlock, because it saves all objects just before the commit, minimizing the time interval from the first save to the commit.
 Also it allows you to influence the order of saving objects, for example, using topological sorting to prevent the deadlock.